Wyandotte County Emergency Management

 The alerts will include a unique ring tone and vibration.
 They will not interrupt any phone calls or downloads in progress.
 If you’re on the phone when the warning is issued, you’ll get the message after you end your call.

 In addition to weather alerts, the system can broadcast AMBER alerts and presidential alerts for national emergencies.
 On newer phones, these alerts will be turned on by default.
 Procedures for opting out of the alerts will vary by carrier.

-“Like any new system, we’ll no doubt have some issues to work through,” said Chuck Thacker, Grandview, Mo., fire chief and chair of the Metropolitan Emergency Managers Committee.
+“Like any new system, we’ll no doubt have some issues to work through,” said Chuck Thacker, Grandview, Mo., fire chief.
 “We hope people will be patient and not opt out of these potentially life-saving messages.
 The system will get better with time, but it’s too important to wait any longer.”